jessegonzalez/distributed_file_indexer/README.md

 $ docker-compose up
 ```

 I've intentionally disabled logging for all containers except for the coordinator.
 This will keep the redis and rqworker logs from flooding the screen.
 The output would look simlar to the following.
-Control will not return to the shell, you will need to <Ctrl>+C to regain control:
+Control will not return to the shell, you will need to Ctrl+C to regain control:

 ```
 Starting dfi_redis_1